ABOUT US, OUR MISSION AND OBJECTIVES

 CEM's mission is to promote the production and development of knowledge in the field; disseminate this knowledge to society; develop new technologies, data, indicators or methodologies, supporting public policy makers; and develop the skills and knowledge of our researchers and collaborators.

-CEM brings together researchers from the Department of Political Science (DCP-FFLCH), the Department of Sociology (FFLCH), the Polytechnic School (Poli) and the Faculty of Arts, Social Sciences and Humanities (EACH), at the University of São Paulo (USP); the Brazilian Center for Analysis and Planning (CEBRAP); Institute of Education and Research (INSPER); and the Fundação Getulio Vargas (FGV).
+CEM brings together researchers from the Department of Political Science (DCP-FFLCH), the Faculty of Arts, Social Sciences and Humanities (EACH), the Polytechnic School (Poli) and the Department of Sociology (FFLCH) at the University of São Paulo (USP); the Brazilian Center for Analysis and Planning (CEBRAP); the Fundação Getulio Vargas (FGV); and the Institute of Education and Research (INSPER).
 In addition to support from FAPESP, the Center has also been supported in the past by the National Council for Scientific Development (CNPq), having been a National Institute of Science and Technology (INCT) until 2014.

 CEM's research agenda is organized into four main areas: